 That’s where Travalyst comes in.

-We’re harnessing the collective power of our partners, influencing how the industry operates, and accelerating consumer access to sustainability information.
+We’re harnessing the collective power of our partners to give you access to clear, consistent and credible sustainability information.

-Across a number of platforms, including Booking.com, Expedia.com, Google Flights, and Skyscanner, you can now see the same emissions data when you search for flights; you can then select a flight with lower-than-average carbon emissions, reducing the carbon footprint of your trip.
+Across a number of platforms, including Booking.com, Expedia.com, Google Flights, and Skyscanner, you can now see the same emissions estimates when you search for flights; you can then select a flight with lower-than-typical carbon emissions, reducing the carbon footprint of your trip.
 We also work with partners such as Travelport who power travel agents; so if you prefer to visit a high street travel agent, you can ask them about lower emitting options for your journey too.

 Over time, our goal is to make this information available everywhere, no matter how you book your travel.
 We’ll also be working to expand current reporting to include a broader view of sustainability in aviation, beyond carbon emissions.

 Detail on how the emissions model works is available here.